-Malawi presents an array of challenges and equaly compelling opportunities.
-Certainly there are serious problems.
-Recent years have evidenced hunger, the devastation of HIV/AIDS, insufficient progress in K-12 education, unsustainable population growth, excessive reliance on cash crop agriculture, massive resource (forest, fisheries) depletion and environment destruction.
+Malawi presents an array of challenges and equally compelling opportunities.
+Certainly, there are serious challenges.
+Recent years have evidenced hunger, the devastation of HIV/AIDS, insufficient progress in K-12 education, unsustainable population growth, excessive reliance on cash crop agriculture, natural resource depletion and environmental destruction.

 Yet all is not bleak; progress is being made.
 Per capita income growth has risen markedly over the past several years, agricultural production has dramatically increased due in part to an innovative government fertilizer subsidy policy, and the infection rate for HIV/AIDS has stabilized.
 Of fundamental significance, the national government based in Lilongwe is democratically elected, stable and supportive of higher education.